Energy & Water Efficiency

 - Install energy-saving pool pump controls at the Aqua Adventure Water Park.

 LED Streetlight Upgrade

 The installation of the new LED streetlights began in October 2016.
 The goal is to upgrade all streetlights by early 2017.

-To find out when your neighborhood will be upgraded, a week-by-week schedule and map is provided below.
-You can click on the map to determine what section you live in.
+To find out when your neighborhood will be upgraded, a schedule is provided below.
 Please note that the schedule is subject to change at any time.